 If you buy yourself:

 If you buy the car yourself and use for business purpose then you can charge your company `a mileage allowance and the company can treat the mileage allowance as allowed expense for corporation tax calculation.
-Buying vehicle yourself is tax beneficial in most cases as it attracts mileage allowance which is tax free for your personal tax and an allowed expense for your company.
+Buying a vehicle yourself is tax beneficial in most cases as it attracts mileage allowance which is tax-free for your personal tax and an allowed expense for your company.

-However, in case of electric vehicle the situation may be reverse because BIK rate is only 7% and there is no fuel benefit.
+However, in the case of electric vehicle, the situation may be reversed because the BIK rate is only 7% and there is no fuel benefit.

 For example, you buy an electric car through your company of price £59,000.
-100% first year allowance will be available to your company that will save corporation tax of £11,210 (£59,000 × 19%).
+100% first-year allowance will be available to your company that will save a corporation tax of £11,210 (£59,000 × 19%).
 There is no fuel benefit charge for your personal tax and BIK will be £1,652 (£59,000 × 7% × 40%).
-So, an electric car would be tax beneficial if purchased through your company.
-HMRC tax relaxation for the low CO2 emission cars are to promote environment friendly vehicles and to save environment.
+So, an electric car would be tax benefits if purchased through your company.
+HMRC tax relaxation for the low CO2 emission cars is to promote environment-friendly vehicles and to save the environment.